Small businesses exist for many reasons. Yet, they all share a common purpose:

 Get the numbers right

 Proper accounting and bookkeeping are not always easy to do and can be time-consuming.
-An organized set of books and financial records is crucial to generating the right numbers.
+However, an organized set of books and financial records is crucial to generating the right numbers.
 This includes:

 - Determining the proper business form: C Corporation, S Corporation, Partnership, LLC, Sole Proprietor